pytorch/rfcs/RFC-0020-Distributed-Pipeline-Parallelism.md

 * Pipeline parallelism (PP) is used as a lower-communication-volume technique for model parallelism.
 It is especially applicable when data must be transmitted across comparatively slower interconnects.
 * Several research-oriented frameworks exist that implement PP (e.g. fairscale, megatron, deepspeed), but we would like to provide a production-quality implementation and support contract for PP.
 * The existing PP implementation in PyTorch (`torch.distributed.pipeline.sync`) only supports intra-host pipeline parallelism across GPUs and does not support techniques like 1F1B scheduling.
 We can deliver inter-host pipelining and other features.
+* `nn.Sequential` requirement creates a huge barrier to users who have models that don't lend easily to be converted to `nn.Sequential`.
+In particular with models that have dynamic control flow for some large segments (e.g. conditional encoder).
 * Ultimately, we want to use this body of work as a driving force for research in delivering both performance AND usability of parallelism paradigms.
 We invite developers and researchers to participate in the design and development of this project.

 ## Stage 1: Requirements Gathering (2021Q4)